Tag: post-stroke recovery

 What does stroke rehabilitation mean?

 This post discusses the concept of stroke rehabilitation.
 This is where stroke carers have a big role to play.
 Here, we discuss when the stroke rehabilitation begins, what aspects it includes, and the current expert recommendations.
 What is stroke rehabilitation?
-It has three goals: Re-learning the lost skills Managing existing…
+It has three goals: When and how the stroke rehabilitation begins?
+The experts say it begins at the hospital as soon as the affected is medically stable.
+It could be as early as 48 hours of the event.
+The earliest rehab activity could be turning and moving arms and legs while still on the bed.
+And, with professional supervision, sitting…

 Detrimental effects of prolonged bed rest are many.
 Find out what researchers say.